ucsb-csw8/w23k/quiz.md

 ---

-# Make-up / Replacement Quizzes
+# Make-up / Replacement Quiz

 _**In addition to**_ the original lowest dropped quiz, students will have an opportunity to _optionally_ replace **one** of their quiz grades with a make-up quiz.